 While you may find there to be plenty of gas stations up and down the main roads, not all of them will always have gas.
 It is in your best interest to keep your gas tank above half a tank in case you run into a long stretch of road where you can't find a place to fill up.

-happens to be the one gas station we have we have information on.
-They are found in Xpu Ha, 6.3 mi. northeast of Akumal.
+is the one gas station we have we have information on.
+Find this location in Xpu Ha, 6.3 mi. northeast of Akumal.

 Driving most definitely is not for everyone in Akumal, but those who crave independence and are willing to stick very closely to local laws, there should be no reason not to make this your main mode of transport.